A Creative Collaboration

 Kyla Martinez Director of Operations - Klinger's Pubs

-BRASS POCKET DEBUTS AT THE RIBBY
+BRASS POCKET AT THE TRUCK AND BREW.

 Born in 1967, in Philadelphia, Pennsylvania, and raised in Ambler, Montgomery County, Pa., David was brought up in a musical and an artistic family, taking piano lessons from his Grandfather Ralph, at a very young age, and then performing in his Aunt Cindy’s dance recitals as a mini Elvis Presley, before the age of 10.
 David gravitated toward playing the Alto Saxophone in primary and middle school, and then became a music major in senior high, finishing off his high school music career with his first vocal performance at his Senior Class Show.
 David went on sing, and win, several music and voice competitions throughout his 20’s and 30’s, taking professional voice lessons from area professionals, and ultimately cutting a demo for Sony music.